slatedocs/slate/source/includes/_integration.md

 ### The Body of Decision Group

 After decoding the incoming payload, you will receive the content of the message group.
-Just like how we wrapped the request entries when publishing update request.
-You can access it by *entries* as the key.
-Then you will receive an array of decision entries.
+Similar to how we wrapped the request entries when publishing update request.
+You can access it with *entries* as the key.
+You will then receive an array of decision entries.

 ### The Decision Entry

-Each decision entry implemented one update request of data record that was published/requested by the source application.
+Each decision entry implements one update request of data record that was published/requested by the source application.

 The entry's body usually contains the Core ID of the target record.
-With the specified type in the headers, you can understand which record will be operated.
+With the specified type in the headers, you interpret which record will be operated.

 <aside class="notice">
 With the <code>type</code> in the headers and the <code>Core ID</code> in the body, you will be able to find the target record to execute the operation.
 </aside>

-In addition, when broker converted the request to decision entry, it added a *verb* into the headers, which tells the application what operation should do on the target record.
+In addition, when the broker converted the request to decision entry, it added a *verb* into the headers.
+This tells the application what operation should do on the target record.
 The verb could be:

 - create: To create the record with the given attributes in the entry body.
 - update: To update the record with the given attributes in the entry body.